Minneapolis Mayor Jacob Frey Booed Out Of George Floyd Protest

 “I do not support the full abolition of the Minneapolis Police Department,” he said after being pressed by some of the protesters.

-“Alright, then get the f**k out of here,” the mayor was then told.
+“Alright, then get the f*ck out of here,” the mayor was then told.

 “Go home Jacob, go home,” some protesters yelled, as others booed and chanted “shame, shame, shame” at Frey.

-In one of the videos, the mayor is seen walking away from the demonstration as protesters chant, throw objects, and show him the middle finger.
+In one of the videos, the mayor was seen walking away from the demonstration as protesters chanted, threw objects, and showed him the middle finger.

 Frey’s refusal to explicitly support aggressive reform measures and the protesters’ reaction echoes what has been going on across the nation.
 The activists have reportedly been growing increasingly frustrated with city leaders, many of whom have appeared hesitant to fulfill their requests.